Infineon/mtb-example-psoc4-blinky/README.md

  1.0.1   | Minor readme update
  1.1.0   | Minor folder structure changes that does not break backward compatibility 2.0.0   | Major update to support ModusToolbox&trade; v3.1<br> This version is not backward compatible with ModusToolbox&trade; v3.0
+ 2.1.0   | Minor update in the Pin Configuration

 <br>